deeplook/sparklines/README.rst

 Sample output
 -------------

-Here's a recorded sample session illustrating how to use ``sparklines``:
+This is a recorded sample session illustrating how to use ``sparklines`` (as GitHub doesn't render embedded Asciinema_ recordings you'll see here an image pointing to the respectinve asciicast):

 .. image:: https://asciinema.org/a/5xwfvcrrk09fy3ml3a8n67hep.png
    :target: https://asciinema.org/a/5xwfvcrrk09fy3ml3a8n67hep